Blog Tours: The Complete Guide To Virtual Book Tour Success

 There are some sites (like BookBub) where paid promotion can be very effective.
 This is not the same thing though.
 Paying for advertising on a book promotion site is quite different from getting featured as a guest writer or featured guest on another blog.

-It’s usually also asked that you share the post on your own social channels and mailing list, but that’s really up to you.
+It’s usually also asked that you share the post on your social channels and mailing list, but that’s really up to you.

-How to organize a blog tour
+How to Organize a Blog Tour

 - Find blog tour opportunities